enforcement

 Section titled “Contents”Modules

-capability_map- Capability token selection map.capability_validation- Stage 1 — Capability Validation.cedar_evaluator- Concrete Cedar policy evaluator for Sidecar Stage 2.constraint_enforcement- Stage 2 — Constraint Enforcement Engine (CEE).decision- Enforcement decision types.error- Internal enforcement errors.registry- Canonical Action Class Registry v0.1.revocation- Revocation cache: bloom filter + LRU store.session_state- Per-session runtime state for Stage 2 quantitative constraint enforcement.
+capability_map- Capability token selection map.capability_validation- Stage 1 — Capability Validation.cedar_evaluator- Concrete Cedar policy evaluator for Sidecar Stage 2.constraint_enforcement- Stage 2 — Constraint Enforcement Engine (CEE).decision- Enforcement decision types.error- Internal enforcement errors.registry- Canonical Action Class Registry v0.1.revocation- Revocation cache: bloom filter + LRU store.session- Session-state store: per-session runtime context for Stage 2.

 Module: capability_map